Scarborough, Ontario: Economy

+Notable people

 Culture

 Most of the district's news media has been either weekly or monthly publications.
 The earliest newspaper was the Scarborough News and Advertiser which was published weekly starting in September 1921, which lasted until the 1930s.
 Other short-lived papers and magazines included The Enterprise (1945–1966), Scarborough Mail (1946–1955) and The News (1952–1996) and 54east magazine (2005–2009).
-The only remaining English-language local newspaper is the Scarborough Mirror, which started publication in 1962 and was later acquired by the Toronto Star's community news division, Metroland.
+The last remaining English-language local newspaper was the Scarborough Mirror, which started publication in 1962 and was later acquired by the Toronto Star's community news division, Metroland.
+In 2023, it became an online-only publication as part of Toronto.com.
 A Scarborough edition of the Toronto-wide photography publication SNAP Scarborough was launched in 2009.
 Ming Pao Daily News is a Chinese-language newspaper whose headquarters is in the district.
 They started publication in 1993.

 In 1961, the CTV Toronto (CFTO) television channel began operating from the 9 Channel Nine Court studios at the intersection of McCowan Road and Highway 401.
 Today, the studio also is the headquarters of The Sports Network (TSN).
 Both companies produce programming at the studio.
 In 1970, Trillium Cable started to provide cable TV service to Scarborough.
 It was purchased by Shaw Cable in 1995.
 During the early days of the company, they produced several local shows for their own cable channel.
 These shows were produced by volunteers and showed a wide variation in quality.
 These shows were satirized by Mike Myers in his comedy film Wayne's World.

 Residents of the district have developed their own unique sense of humour, as evidenced by Myers, whose Wayne's World character was inspired by growing up in the area.
-Other Scarborough natives include Lilly Singh, Eric McCormack (Will & Grace), John Candy (Second City, SCTV), musical group Barenaked Ladies and the R&B/Hip Hop singer Abel Tesfaye known as The Weeknd.
+Other Scarborough natives include Lilly Singh, Eric McCormack (Will & Grace), John Candy (Second City, SCTV), musical group Barenaked Ladies and singer Abel Tesfaye known as the Weeknd.
 Actor Jim Carrey also lived in Scarborough during his teen years.
 Scarborough has also been the home of prominent hip hop artists and producers, including Maestro Fresh Wes, Choclair, Boi-1da, Nineteen85, Kardinal Offishall, Saukrates, David Strickland and the group BrassMunk.
-Scarborough has also produced athletes that excel in various sports like Andre De Grasse, Dwayne De Rosario, Rowan Barret, Natalie Spooner, Jamaal Magloire, and Paul Tracy.